Find Schools

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In the United States, there were 145,700 jobs for Machine Tool Operator in 2016.
+In 2016, there was an estimated number of 145,700 jobs in the United States for Machine Tool Operator.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Machine Tool Operator by 2026.
-Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.
+There will be an estimated 14,500 positions for Machine Tool Operator per year.

 undefined